digitalvectorz/ccarps/Armor.md

 # Armor #
 ## Clothing ##
-Standard clothing is included as a reference for weight and for the purpose of CCARPS, have no defence value.
+Standard clothing is included as a reference for Mass and for the purpose of CCARPS, have no defence value.
 <pre>
 						Resistance Types
-Clothing			Bludgeon	Piercing	Ballistic	Weight
+Clothing			Bludgeon	Piercing	Ballistic	Mass
 --------------------------------------------------------------
 Shirt					-			-			-
 Trousers				-			-			-